ghostffcode/phoutes/README.md

 ```bash
 http://localhost/phoutes/public
 ```
-* You might want to create a virtual host in your dev environment.
+* You might want to create a virtual host in your dev environment for the css and javascript files to be loaded.

 ## Adding Route Handler
 open phoutes/App/routes.php in your favorite code editor and create a new route using: